Backward Design Step 4: Identify Module Details

 Bloom's Taxonomy

 Bloom's Taxonomy is a set of three hierarchical domains (cognitive, affective, and psychomotor) used to classify educational learning objectives into levels of complexity and specificity.
 While instructors are challenged to create higher‑level activities, these activities depend on students having already attained the prerequisite knowledge and skills at lower levels.
-Bloom’s Taxonomy aims to motivate educators to focus on building a learning path for the student from lower‑level to higher‑level learning.
+Bloom’s Taxonomy aims to motivate educators to focus on building a learning path for students from lower‑level to higher‑level learning.
 When writing good unit objectives, it is vital to determine the desired level of Bloom’s Taxonomy for the unit.
 Once this is determined, select an appropriate verb associated with that level.

 Bloom's Cognitive Domain